Here you learn ...

-... what requirements apply to applying for a settlement permit for skilled workers
+...
+Requirements for the settlement permit for skilled workers

 ... what the settlement permit for skilled workers is